libigl/libigl/README.md

 See `LICENSE.txt`

 ## Zipping ##
-Zip this directory without .hg litter using:
+Zip this directory without .git litter and binaries using:

-    make clean
-    zip -9 -r --exclude=@exclude.lst  libigl.zip ../libigl
+    git archive —prefix=libigl/ -o libigl.zip master

 ## Contact ##
 libigl is a group endeavor led by Alec Jacobson and Daniele Panozzo.
 Please contact [alecjacobson@gmail.com](mailto:alecjacobson@gmail.com) if you have questions or comments.
 We are happy to get feedback!
 Enjoy!